royriojas/grunt-ez-frontend/README.md

 *   __09/25/2013 - 0.1.6__:
     - Added support for userFunctions in less.
-    - Added the current filename being processed for easier debugging of less errors
+    - Added the current filename being processed for easier debugging of less errors.
-    - Added a pre parse callback for less files options.beforeParseLess
+    - Added a pre parse callback for less files options.beforeParseLess.

 *   __09/21/2013 - 0.1.4__: Initial release.